Aariq/paper-template/README.md

 preferred way of structuring response to reviewers complete with the ability to cross-reference responses to avoid repeating yourself.

+**GithHub Actions** This template also uses [GitHub actions](https://github.com/features/actions) to automatically render a .html version of the manuscript every time an edit to docs/paper.Rmd is made.
+If [GitHub pages](https://pages.github.com/) are active, then the rendered draft is viewable at \<username\>.github.io/\<repository name\>/paper.html.
+The workflow for this lives in .github/workflows/build-manuscript.yaml and can be disabled on GitHub in the “Actions” tab.

 Readme text for *your* repository below:

 ------------------------------------------------------------------------